-Below are some of my top tips for successfully threading your sewing machine.
+Below are some of my top tips to successfully thread a sewing machine.
 All sewing machines are different, so the best thing to do is check your User Manual.
 However in saying that all sewing machines are also similar so I will take you through the steps on how I thread my sewing machine in hopes that will help you thread yours.

 THREAD FOR YOUR SEWING MACHINE